wesleytian/blog/content/2019/gpa.md

 After that, my goal was to get an internship at a Big 4 tech company (Facebook, Amazon, Microsoft, Google), which I achieved in September 2018 by doing LeetCode questions all summer long on top of a full-time job.

+I never stopped believing in myself, and my friends and family never stopped believing in me.

 My next goal will be to find my dream job, wherever that is.

 In two weeks, I will be running my first marathon.
 In a couple years, I will run an Ironman and climb Mt.
 Everest.